redhat-cop/keepalived-operator/Ingress-how-to.md

   type: LoadBalancer
 ```

-At this point the keepalievd operator will provision a VIP and the routers are reachable there.
+At this point the keepalievd operator will provision a VIP and the routers will be reachable there.

 If you need to control which IP the router needs to be serve on, use an external IPs: